FailAcademy/learning/wdp-vancouver/_lessons/week-01/02-intro-to-css.md

 Next, just like in the last example, add a `<link>` tag to the `<head>` of your HTML file so it knows to apply the styles that we add to this file to your webpage.

+Now try adding a style declaration for the `p` selector (e.g. change the `font-size`), and see if it works.

 ---

 ## Exercise 2

 Let's start styling our project website using what we just learned about CSS text properties and the box model.

-If you haven't done so already, wrap hero image banner area in a `<section>` element.
+If you haven't done so already, wrap the hero image banner area in a `<section>` element.
 Your goal is to then write CSS that will:

 - **center** the text
 - adjust the **size of the text**